What is a BOP insurance policy?

 Insight: The best way to lower BOP costs is to reduce the risk of filing a claim.
 Some ways to lower your risk include investing in security system monitoring, minimizing hazards in the workplace and implementing a safety and training plan.

-Business owner’s policy coverage includes:
+Business owner’s policy coverage includes the following coverages:

 What isn't covered by business owner’s insurance?